danielpaulus/go-ios/README.md

 All features:

 ```
+ The commands work as following:
+        The default output of all commands is JSON.
+Should you prefer human readable outout, specify the --nojson option with your command.
+        By default, the first device found will be used for a command unless you specify a --udid=some_udid switch.
+        Specify -v for debug logging and -t for dumping every message.

    ios listen [options]                                               Keeps a persistent connection open and notifies about newly connected or disconnected devices.
    ios list [options] [--details]                                     Prints a list of all connected device's udids.
 If --details is specified, it includes version, name and model of each device.
    ios info [options]                                                 Prints a dump of Lockdown getValues.
    ios image list [options]                                           List currently mounted developers images' signatures
    ios image mount [--path=<imagepath>] [options]                     Mount a image from <imagepath>
    ios image auto [--basedir=<where_dev_images_are_stored>] [options] Automatically download correct dev image from the internets and mount it.
-You can specify a dir where images should be cached.
-The default is the current dir.
+   >                                                                  You can specify a dir where images should be cached.
+   >                                                                  The default is the current dir.
    ios syslog [options]                                               Prints a device's log output
    ios screenshot [options] [--output=<outfile>]                      Takes a screenshot and writes it to the current dir or to <outfile>
+   ios crash ls [<pattern>] [options]                                 run "ios crash ls" to get all crashreports in a list,
+   >                                                                  or use a pattern like 'ios crash ls "*ips*"' to filter
+   ios crash cp <srcpattern> <target> [options]                       copy "file pattern" to the target dir.
+Ex.: 'ios crash cp "*" "./crashes"'
+   ios crash rm <cwd> <pattern> [options]                             remove file pattern from dir.
+Ex.: 'ios crash rm "." "*"' to delete everything
    ios devicename [options]                                           Prints the devicename
    ios date [options]                                                 Prints the device date
    ios devicestate list [options]                                     Prints a list of all supported device conditions, like slow network, gpu etc.